co-entertain/co-entertain.github.io-source/content/pages/About.md

-Title:About
+Title: About
-Slug: my-super-post
+Slug: about
-Authors: Alexis Metaireau, Conan Doyle
+Authors: nullne
 Summary: Short version for index and feeds

 This is the content of my super blog post.